telerik/xaml-docs/controls/radpropertygrid/features/unbound-mode.md

 ## AutogenerateBindingPaths

 When non-auto-generated PropertyDefinitions are used, RadPropertyGrid relies on an internal “binding path generation” mechanism, as it is described in this article.
-This behavior can be modified by setting the AutogenerateBindingPaths property to False.
+This behavior can be modified by setting the __AutogenerateBindingPaths__ property to __"False"__.
 In this mode, it is mandatory to write the whole binding path, from the root (Item) level, to the respective nested property.

 The following examples illustrate two possible hierarchies based on the following class definitions:

-#### __C#__
+#### [C#]Example 1: Prepare sample objects

 	{{region radpropertygrid-unbound-mode_2}}
 	    public class Employee